 - All the documents related to property should be proper and up to date

 Documents Required for Application

-- A proof of address that is passport, electricity bill, Adhar card can be given
+- A proof of address that is a passport, electricity bill, or Adhar card can be given

-- Property documents related to purchase and ownership of property is required
+- Property documents related to the purchase and ownership of property are required

 The loan against property is an option that can be easily availed by individuals and businesses.
 This loan can be availed at competitive rates and thus the loan tenure options can also be flexible with every lender.